fortunexbt/securepath/README.md

 ## Troubleshooting

-- If you encounter any "Module not found" errors, ensure you've activated the virtual environment and installed all dependencies.
+- **Module Not Found**: Ensure the virtual environment is activated and dependencies installed with `pip install -r requirements.txt`.
-- If the bot doesn't respond, check that you've correctly set up the environment variables and that your Discord bot token is valid.
+- **Bot Not Responding**: Verify environment variables, bot token, and API key.
+Ensure the bot has the right permissions in Discord.
-- For any API-related issues, verify that your Perplexity API key is correct and that you haven't exceeded your API rate limits.
+- **API Issues**: Ensure the API key is valid, and you haven’t hit rate limits.

 ## Advanced Features

-- **Context Awareness**: The bot maintains conversation context, allowing for more natural, flowing conversations.
+- **Contextual Conversations**: The bot remembers recent conversations for more natural, fluid responses.
-- **Up-to-date Information**: Each query includes the current date, ensuring responses are based on the most recent data available.
+- **Real-time Accuracy**: API queries dynamically account for the current date, ensuring up-to-date information.
-- **Efficient Caching**: Responses are cached to improve performance and reduce API calls.
-- **Error Handling**: The bot gracefully handles API rate limits, timeouts, and other potential errors.
+- **Error Handling**: Built-in mechanisms to handle API rate limits, timeouts, and other errors gracefully.
-- **Rich Logging**: Detailed, colorful logs are generated for easy monitoring and debugging.
+- **Enhanced Logging**: The `rich` library provides colorful, detailed logs for easier monitoring and debugging.

 ## Contributing

-We welcome contributions!
-Please submit a Pull Request with your improvements.
+Contributions are welcome.
+Please submit a Pull Request with a detailed description of your changes.

 ## License